-To mirror the root disk onto another disk after encapsulation
+To mirror your root disk onto another disk

-- 1 Choose a disk to use for the mirror that is at least as large as the existing root disk, whose geometry is seen by Linux to be the same as the existing root disk, and which is not already in use by VxVM or any other subsystem (such as a mounted partition or swap area).
-The disk should be visible to the Basic Input Output System (BIOS) and to the bootloader of the operating system. - 2 Select Mirror Volumes on a Disk from the vxdiskadm main menu to create a mirror of the root disk.
-(These automatically invoke the vxrootmir command if the mirroring operation is performed on the root disk.)
+- Choose a disk that is at least as large as the existing root disk.
+For the selected disk, the disk geometry visible to the Solaris OS must be the same as the existing root disk. - If the selected disk is not already under VxVM control, use the vxdiskadd or the vxdiskadm command to add it to the bootdg disk group.
+Ensure that you specify the sliced format for the disk.

-The disk that is used for the root mirror must not be under Volume Manager control already.
+Select Mirror Volumes on a Disk from the vxdiskadm main menu to create a mirror of the root disk.
+Doing so automatically invokes the vxmirror command if the mirroring operation is performed on the root disk.

-3 Alternatively, to mirror all file systems on the root disk, run the following command:
+Alternatively, to mirror only those file systems on the root disk that are required to boot the system, run the following command:

 '''

-vxrootmir mirror_da_name

-mirror_dm_name
+vxmirror boot_disk altboot_disk

 '''